top of page

 The adjective 'renowned' has its etymological origins in Old French and Latin.
 It is derived from the Old French word 'renon,' which means 'renown' or 'fame,' itself borrowed from the Latin 'renomen,' meaning 'report' or 'fame.'
 The Latin 'renomen' is a combination of 're-' (meaning 'again') and 'nomen' (meaning 'name'), indicating the repeated mentioning or fame associated with a name.
 As a result, 'renowned' signifies being widely known, respected, and admired for one's achievements, skills, or reputation, alluding to the enduring recognition and fame that comes from repeated mention and commendation.
 It captures the essence of a person or thing that has achieved a lasting and celebrated status in the eyes of the public or a particular community.

-Quiz: Find the meaning of the adjective renowned:
+Find the correct meaning of the adjective renowned:

 Try Again!